saeed51100/machine-learning/forex-prediction/classification/project_chatgpt/readme_project.txt

 6- I use df_model (130,000 rows) for training, testing, and validation.
 7- The remaining 10,000 rows of df (rows 130,001 to 140,000) represent completely unseen data and will be used to test the model's real-world prediction capability.
 8- In the df_model Label column, the distribution is approximately: [98.55%] are class 0, [0.73%] are class 1, and [0.73%] are class 2.
-    Class weights alone do not work for >98% imbalance.You must implement additional strategies for class imbalance.
+9- Class weights alone do not work for >98% imbalance.You must implement additional strategies for class imbalance.
-9- When using df_model for train/test/validation, use chronological splitting: ['first 70% for training, next 15% for validation, last 15% for testing' or 'walk-forward validation'].
+10- When using df_model for train/test/validation, use chronological splitting: ['first 70% for training, next 15% for validation, last 15% for testing' or 'walk-forward validation'].
-10- Our goal is to reproduce the 'Label' column for unseen data.
 11- The Label column in df_model was created algorithmically using a multi-stage filter that identifies:

     - Local extrema on a smoothed price curve (31-hour Savitzky-Golay filter)